Free AI prompt library: 15 starter templates

 What counts as "free" here

 Free as in: no signup, no email capture, no premium tier, no login.
 You can copy these templates, paste them into any AI service, and use them forever.
-They are also the default starter set bundled with TextDeck — an also-free app that makes them hotkey-accessible.
+They work in any tool that stores text.
+If you want them a keystroke away, TextDeck is free and does that; it also ships its own fifteen-prompt starter pack (professional email, constructive feedback, meeting notes, SWOT, quiz generator and the rest), so you end up with thirty to pick from.

 1. Summarize anything